Krillle/signalk-to-venus/README.md

 /Switches/<id>/DimLevel
 ```

----

 ## Bidirectional

 Changes on the Cerbo (touchscreen or VRM) will be sent back to Signal K. Works for:
 - Switch state
 - Dimmer level

+## Loop Prevention

-**Note**: The plugin automatically filters out Cerbo GX internal relays (`venus-0` and `venus-1`) to prevent feedback loops.
-These relays are managed directly by Venus OS and should not be bridged back through Signal K.
+- The plugin ignores the Signal K standard paths for Cerbo GX internal relay switches (`venus-0` and `venus-1`) to prevent feedback loops.
+These relays are controlled by Venus OS itself and should not be injected back from Signal K.

----
+- All virtual devices created by this plugin are marked with `ProcessName: 'signalk-virtual-device'` on the D-Bus.
+This helps other plugins (like signalk-venus-plugin) identify and ignore these devices to avoid circular data loops

 ## Testing